Myndex/TuttleAndButtle/README.md

 **Logical fallacies:** _appeal to fear, post hoc ergo propter hoc, appeal to ignorance, reciting facts not in evidence, false equivocation._

 Among the canards asserted by Mr. Eggert and others of the obstructionist camp, are those relating to law.
 WCAG&nbsp;2 is a voluntary guideline and not law.
 In 2021 when written, WCAG&nbsp;2 was not law in an absolute sense, there were some rare examples where legislatures copied from the WCAG&nbsp;2 SCs.
-Even today, many cite the EU's EN&nbsp;301, but this does not come into force until 2025, and then not even full force until 2030.
+Even today, many cite the EU's EN&nbsp;301, but this does not come into actual force until 2025, and then, not even full force until 2030.

 In the USA, the US Access Board's 508 rules adopted the SCs from WCAG&nbsp;2.0 (but not later versions), but the 508 rules include clear exceptions, importantly, the "equivalent facilitation" rule, which clearly permits the use of improved guidelines such as the APC-RC.